 Comfort insoles are typically designed to absorb shock.
 They can be flat or feature a contour made to fit the shape of your foot.
 They may integrate gel or various other types of cushioning.
-They can be full-length, 3/4 length, arched or designed to provide comfort only for the heel.
+They can be full-length, 3/4 length, arched, or designed to provide comfort only for the heel.

 Nonetheless, the lack of sufficient foot support inside the shoe can also lead to foot pain and soreness.
 Therefore, if comfort insoles don’t seem to help in any way, the pain doesn’t go away, or even appears to aggravate, it may be a sign that your feet require better support and stability.

-Support insoles have a different construction than comfort insoles.
-They’re typically made of harder fabrics, being designed to focus on offering structural support and foot stability.
+Support insoles have different construction than comfort insoles.
+They’re typically made of harder fabrics, designed to focus on offering structural support and foot stability.
 Thus, the overall comfort delivered by this type of insoles is derived from the superior foot stability that they provide.

 One last important aspect with regards to shoe insoles is volume.
-In general, footwear with its high-volume insoles is best suited for activities such as ski, hiking, tennis or running.
-Hiking boots or tennis shoes, for example, always have this type of inner sole construction.
+In general, footwear with its high-volume insoles is best suited for activities such as ski, hiking, tennis, or running.
+Hiking boots or tennis shoes, for example, always have this type of inner-sole construction.
 They also have a roomier toe box, a higher upper section, and a cushioned tongue.
 These being said, they offer better possibilities to add orthotic insoles.

 Conversely, low-volume insoles are typically present in loafers, cycling shoes or footwear for skateboarding.
 These shoes typically promote foot flexibility.
 They’re also lightweight, being made for activities which require a lot of foot movement.
 They may not be very comfortable for standing and walking all day long.
-Also, adding an extra pair of insoles for comfort or support may result in the shoe being too tight on foot, and a diminished flexibility.
+Also, adding an extra pair of insoles for comfort or support may result in the shoe being too tight on foot, and diminished flexibility.

-Best Insoles for Standing all Day Reviews
+Best Insoles for Standing All Day Reviews